 By using presets with the new Combinator is also a great way to quickly get started with Reason devices without having to learn as much about Reason.
 And then once you get better at using Reason, you can start making your own devices.

+If you're looking for a fully featured set of plugins for your DAW, there are a few you can consider besides Reason.
 Compared to Native Instruments’ Komplete, Reason offers an equally solid collection of instruments, effects, and samples.
 If you’re more interested in having a great collection of sounds that are more natural - from strings to brass to acoustic guitars - Komplete offers the better package.
 If you’re more into EDM or Hip Hop, though, Reason 12 has you covered, an for a lot less money.

 Reason DAW review